pasimako/rust-colors-api/README.md

-# Rust Colors API
+# rust-colors-api

 A minimal Rust API server built with Axum.

-This repository contains the exact code built step-by-step in my tutorial at [ubuverse.com/introduction-to-restful-api-development-with-rust-for-nodejs-developers/](https://ubuverse.com/introduction-to-restful-api-development-with-rust-for-nodejs-developers/).
+This repository contains the code built step by step in my tutorial at [ubuverse.com/introduction-to-restful-api-development-with-rust-for-nodejs-developers/](https://ubuverse.com/introduction-to-restful-api-development-with-rust-for-nodejs-developers/).

 ## Running